Presto Ruby Client in QDS

 Co-authored by Somya Kumar, Member of the Technical Staff at Qubole.

 Presto is an open source distributed SQL query engine developed at Facebook.
-It’s built for interactive analytics queries, and like other Big Data processing engines such as Apache Spark, Hadoop, and Hive offered as a service on Qubole Data Service (QDS), Qubole also offers Presto as a service to query data stored on HDFS or in the cloud.
+It’s built for interactive analytics queries, and like other Big Data processing engines such as Hive, Hadoop, and Apache Spark offered as a service on Qubole Data Services (QDS), Qubole also offers Presto as a service to query data stored in the cloud or on HDFS.